adobe-platform/porter/docs/detailed_design/config-reference.md

 Hooks are cloned with `git clone --depth 1 --branch <ref> <repo>`

-### dockerfile
+### hook dockerfile

-The relative path from the repo root to a dockerfile
+`dockerfile`: the relative path from the repo root to a hook's Dockerfile

 ### hook-environment